 Help Your Tweens and Teens Be Proactive

-After validating their feelings, work with your teens to find solutions to his stress.
+After validating their feelings, work with your teens to find solutions to their stress.
 Find a moment when they aren’t overwhelmed to talk about it.
 This isn’t the right move when they are moved to tears or screaming at you.

 When the time is right, sit down and help them make a list of things they could do.